aforward9600/pokemonpalette/README.md

 - Minor adjustments to switch scoring
 - Can now cut grass in the plateau tileset
 - Fix jump kick effect doing 0 crash damage
+- On GBC, moves animations are colored according to type

 #Changes not yet in the release branch: